Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Existence of a flat connection for critical exponents

 \subsection{An extension of Uhlenbeck's Theorem on existence of a local Coulomb gauge}

-We shall need to extend Uhlenbeck's Theorem on existence of a local Coulomb gauge to include the range $1 < p < d/2$ when $d \geq 3$ (and in particular, $p=2$, when $d \geq 5$) as well as $d/2 \leq p <d$.
+We shall need to extend Uhlenbeck's Theorem on existence of a local Coulomb gauge to include the range $1 < p < d/2$ when $d \geq 3$ as well as $d/2 \leq p <d$.
 The required extension is given by Corollary \ref{cor:Uhlenbeck_theorem_1-3_p_lessthan_dover2}.
 We first recall the original statement of Uhlenbeck's Theorem (with a clarification due to Wehrheim).

 \begin{thm}[Existence of a local Coulomb gauge and \apriori estimate for a Sobolev connection with $L^{d/2}$-small curvature] (See Uhlenbeck \cite[Theorem 1.3 or Theorem 2.1 and Corollary 2.2]{UhlLp} or Wehrheim \cite[Theorem 6.1]{Wehrheim_2004}.)
 Let $d\geq 2$, and $G$ be a compact Lie group, and $p \in (1,\infty)$ obeying $d/2 \leq p < d$ and $s_0>1$ be constants.
 Then there are constants, $\eps=\eps(d,G,p,s_0) \in (0,1]$ and $C=C(d,G,p,s_0) \in [1,\infty)$, with the following significance.
 For $q \in [p,\infty)$, let $A$ be a $W^{1,q}$ connection on $B\times G$ such that